 On the other hand, you can try to pitch your game to an established game publisher.
 There are a number of them out there.
 Kongregate, the platform publisher behind AdVenture Capitalist, is a well-known company these days, meaning any game they launch will have an initial audience by default.
 But there are others.
 If you’re planning to publish your first game, you’ll need to conduct a solid marketing campaign to attract initial users, and a publisher can help you with that.

 Reaching out to a publisher isn’t a simple task (the industry competition, remember?).
 It’s somewhat similar to finding investors to fund your app development.
 A successful pitch to a publisher can be a huge leap for your game’s success.

-Game development is a huge and diverse industry where everyone determined enough can find users.
-However, it’s also very competitive, and standing out isn’t a cakewalk.
+Game development is a huge and diverse industry where everyone determined enough can find its users.
+At the same time, it’s very competitive, and standing out isn’t a cakewalk.
 The competitiveness is even more pronounced with mobile games compared to PC and console games, since mobile gamers are usually casual or hyper-casual, and hardcore players are few and far between.
-It’s hard to find your audience and easy to lose it.
-On the other hand, if you do manage to launch your economic simulator successfully, the return on investment can be really high.
+However, if you do manage to launch your economic simulator successfully, the return on investment can be really high.

 Finding a skilled team with experience in this highly competitive field is half the battle.
 So, if you have an idea for an idle game (or simply know that you want to build one but have no concept yet) — Mind Studios team has your back.
 We provide full-cycle game development services, from researching the market to creating game art, launching the final product, helping to market it, and even pitching the game to investors.